mitnk/kofconfig/README.md

 Mac OS X 10.11.2

-This tool is here for you to config KOF settings for multiple keyboards (Yes, MAME support this!!!).
-But it support simple config for single keyboard.
+This tool is here for you to config KOF settings for multiple keyboards (Yes, MAME support this!!!), though it supports simple config for single keyboard.

 All the directions KEYs are set to `WSAD` hard coded.